-Enhances Company Value
+It Enhances Company Value

-Communicates Company Culture
+It Communicates Company Culture

-Vison, belief, values, habits and norms are some of the aspects of company culture.
-Communicating this culture to the world helps people to understand and appreciate what the company stands.
+Vison, belief, values, habits and norms are just some of the key aspects of company culture.
+Communicating this culture to the world helps people to understand and appreciate what the company stands for.
 Branding can be a perfect way to share this message.
 Just take a look at Coca-Cola, a global soft drinks and beverage products manufacturer.
 While the company is certainly not licensed to provide happiness therapy services, many consumers across the world know that the brand stands for happiness, fun, optimism and refreshment.

-Increases Employee Attraction and Retention
+It Increases Employee Attraction and Retention

-Carves Out a Spot in the Market
+It Carves Out a Spot in the Market

 Every day, thousands of new brands enter various markets.
 With competition for market share at an all-time high, breaking into a market with a bang and commanding a position can be a very difficult task.
 However, a strong brand can gradually grow into a force in the market, acquire its fair share of customers and even knock off dominant brands from their perches.

 For growing businesses, advertising costs can constitute a big share of their annual revenues.
 It’s the most effective way a business can increase awareness about its products and services.
-Businesses with strong brands often don’t need to spend as much in advertising, since they are easily recognized and can quickly penetrate new markets.
+Businesses with strong brands often don’t need to spend as much in advertising, since they are easily recognised and can quickly penetrate new markets.
 Such brands can also achieve higher success with word of mouth advertising because organic conversations about good brands are more likely to happen.

 Why is it Necessary to Protect Your Brand?